try-horus/horus-compose/README.md

 - Running Docker daemon
 - A JavaScript root service to monitor

-If your root service isn't in JavaScript, you'll need to manually translate `horus-agent` to your app's language.
+If your root service isn't in JavaScript, you'll need to manually translate `horus-agent` into your app's language.

 ## How to set-up Horus